amrayoub/elsie-cartoon/README.md

 _Having a functional app, of course, was a vehicle.
 Along the way I wanted to at least begin understanding how Angular 2 works and how to utilize Storage and Services._

-There is no architecture.
-This is a patchwork quilt of trial-and-error code, too much of which is cobbed straight outta google.
+There is no architecture, no engineering.
+This is a patchwork quilt of trial-and-error code (I use the term loosely), too much of which is cobbed straight outta google.
 Sensible approaches were often stopped dead due to some still-mysterious incantation that I simply do not know.
+There's a lot that I do not understand.
 Thus my so-called solutions are needlessly convoluted.
 This code stinks.

-* SQLite wouldn't load on the device.
+* SQLite wouldn't load on the device, thus a key/value storage and all the jungle-gymnastics that goes along with.
 * App always fails with a dumb 404-ish error on first start.
 * I don't quite get Promises even after all this effort, although async/await is absolutly awesome.
 * XWalk is possibly slowing things down but... my device needs it
+* Cordova plugins report slow startup
 * Way, way too many duplicate and/or `this.global` variables
 * Duplicate work is being done all over the place
 * I guess I'm trying to build an ORM; I'm probably not ready for doing that, but...